4rzumanyan/MoviesApplication/README.md

 There showcases the best practices and advanced techniques in Android development, incorporating cutting-edge technologies and libraries to build a robust and feature-rich Android application. <br/>

 - Android SDK
-- Kotlin programming language + Kotlin Gradle
+- Kotlin language + Kotlin Gradle
 - Jetpack Compose
 - Orbit MVI (MVVM+)
 - Clean Architecture